 Zandvoort, a coastal town with an expanse of sandy shoreline facing the North Sea, is about an hour’s trip from Amsterdam, including a 20-minute walk to the beach.
 In the summertime, the clothing-optional area between poles 68 and 71 becomes a queer playground for naked boys looking to sunbathe near the seagrass-covered dunes.

-Where: Near 2042 AG Zandvoort
+Address: Near 2042 AG Zandvoort

 This tiny gay-owned boutique hotel facing Kerkstraat is a five-minute walk from the city’s most popular gay bars on Reguliersdwarsstraat and a short stroll to Museumplein.
 The cozy rooms are minimalist and modern; there’s a communal breakfast served every morning.

-Where: Kerkstraat 42
+Address: Kerkstraat 42

 In the 1990s, the nine rooms in this 16th-century rowhouse served as a bawdy boutique hotel for upscale gay clientele: Rooms came equipped with bondage gear, slings, and even cages.
 Although the company is now much more mixed than it once was, a few of the cages remain, and this hotel is still popping with personality.
 Amsterdam Centraal and the Red Light District are both steps away.
 Children under the age of 12 are not permitted.

-Where: Geldersekade 16
+Address: Geldersekade 16